a-z-e-r-i-l-a/LIBS/README.md

 - The following image shows an analysis of a domestic measured database of different material elements.
 It shows to measure a material_1 from the horizontal axis in a sample which has the material_2 from the vertical axis, what portion of the peaks from the material_1 interfere with the peaks of the material_2.
 It then shows the highest intensity wavelength for material_1 that does not interfere with material_2 and therefore is the the safest to look at.
 It also shows the ratio of that promissing peak over the highest peak which represents material_1.
+An Unsupervised learning approach with Keras was later implemented to find spectra filters that are least sensitive to the interference among different material peaks.
+This approach can take a prior assumption beside the database and infer what material exists in a given sample.

 <img src="examples/270_540_Best wavelengths for LIBS fs.jpg" alt="Automatic spectrum analysis">